Moving to Uruguay

 It’s peaceful, safe, has an easy visa/residence/citizenship process and is doing well economically.

-Uruguay is also the most socially advanced country in Latin America, so if you’re into personal freedom, this country definitely warrants a closer look.
+Uruguay is also the most socially advanced country in Latin America, so if you’re into personal freedom (which you should be), this country definitely warrants a closer look.

 There are no taxes on your international income, which means you get to keep 100% of what you earn.